 Eilean Donan Castle on the way to Skye

 This tour is to the wild and dramatic mountain and coastal scenery of north west Scotland.
-It is a long day but the memories will be not only of scenic splendour, but also of distant lands ‘far from the madding crowd’.
+It is a long day but one that is sure to linger in the memory for a long time…

 Head south to Invergarry, taking “the road to the Isles”, towards Skye.
-This road passes Loch Garry with stunning views westward, and lonely Loch Cluanie.
+This road passes Loch Garry with stunning views out to the west, and lonely Loch Cluanie.
 It then descends into Glen Shiel which is dominated by a range of mountains called the Five Sisters of Kintail.

-Travel along the side of Loch Duich to the village of Dornie and also Eilean Donan Castle, ancient seat of the MacKenzies of Kintail and one of the most picturesque castles in Scotland.
-Carry on to Kyle of Lochalsh where there is a good view “over the bridge over to Skye”.
-Visit Plockton, with it’s palm trees, brightly painted houses and an excellent seafood restaurant!
+Travel along the side of Loch Duich to the village of Dornie and visit Eilean Donan Castle, ancient seat of the MacKenzies of Kintail and one of the most picturesque castles in Scotland.
+From here carry on to Kyle of Lochalsh and perhaps drive “over the bridge over to Skye” before returning to head north to visit the village of Plockton, with it’s palm trees, brightly painted houses and an excellent seafood restaurants!

-Follow the coast road along the shores of Loch Carron before heading up and over Bealach nam Bo (pass of the cattle), which at 2000ft is the highest mountain pass in Scotland, to the remote and beautiful Applecross Peninsula.
-There are spectacular views across to the Isle of Skye and also Raasay, as well as further west to the Outer Hebrides.
+After Plockton, follow the coast road along the shores of Loch Carron before heading up and over Bealach-na-Ba (pass of the cattle), which at 2000ft is the highest mountain pass in Scotland, to the remote and beautiful Applecross Peninsula.
+From here, there are spectacular views across to the Isle of Skye and also Raasay, as well as further west to the Outer Hebrides.

 From Applecross head north east to Shieldaig, a small and beautiful white painted village on the shores of Loch Torridon.
-After the village of Torridon pass below the towering massif of Liatach and Ben Eighe which are amongst the most spectacular Scottish mountains, and also along Glen Torridon to the small village of Kinlochewe.
+After the village of Torridon pass below the towering massif of Liathach and Ben Eighe which are amongst the most spectacular Scottish mountains, and then along Glen Torridon to the small village of Kinlochewe.

-After Kinlochewe continue east to Achnasheen which translates as “the field of storms” in Gaelic and get good views of Ben Wyvis.
-At the village of Garve turn south to cross the Kessock Bridge and then into Inverness and finally back to Hazelgrove.
+After Kinlochewe continue east to Achnasheen which translates as “the field of storms” in Gaelic and enjoy good views of the Ben Wyvis massif.
+At the village of Garve turn south to cross the Kessock Bridge to Inverness and finally on down Loch Ness back to Hazelgrove.

 4. High Mountains and Glens.

-This tour travels west to Spean Bridge, Fort William, Ben Nevis and Glencoe.
-Appreciate the wild beauty of Scotland’s highest mountains.
-Travel towards Fort William and the first stop at the Commando Memorial just outside Spean Bridge.
+This tour will take you south west to Spean Bridge, Fort William, Ben Nevis and Glencoe to appreciate the wild beauty of Scotland’s highest mountains.
+Travel towards Fort William and first stop at the Commando Memorial just outside Spean Bridge.
 The memorial is to the commandos who trained in the area during WW2 and the spot affords excellent views of the massive Nevis range of mountains.
 Also near here is where the first shots of the Jacobite rebellion of 1745 were fired.
 The Aonach Mor Mountain Centre has a mountain gondola which travels to a height of over 600m.
-A short walk from here and see Ben Nevis itself, which at 1344m is Britain’s highest mountain.
+A short walk from here and you can view Ben Nevis, which at 1344m is Britain’s highest mountain.

-From Glen Coe return to Spean Bridge and then follow the winding road past Roy Bridge.
-Then onto Loch Laggan and “Monarch of the Glen Country”.
-Finally, join the A9 at Kingussie for a short distance before taking the quieter more scenic roads of Strathnairn and finally back to Hazelgrove.
+From Glen Coe return to Spean Bridge and then follow the winding road past Roy Bridge and visit the nearby mysterious ‘Parallel Roads’ if you have time.
+Then drive on past Loch Laggan (famed for the television series “Monarch of the Glen”) to join the A9 at Kingussie for a short distance before taking the quieter more scenic roads of Strathnairn back, finally, to Hazelgrove.